9 Best Walking, Hiking, & Biking Trails Near Katy TX

 Cross Creek Ranch Trails

-Cross Creek Ranch is a popular master-planned community south of central Katy with a variety of custom-built homes and plenty of scenic natural areas for residents to enjoy.
+Cross Creek Ranch in Katy is a popular master-planned community with a variety of custom-built homes and plenty of scenic natural areas for residents to enjoy.

 Cross Creek Ranch features several hiking trails, a variety of grassy hills, seasonal wildflowers, glittering lakes, sports courts, and so much more.